 I am not religious or superstitious, but I find it very interesting, that the days around November 1 play a special role in several countries only with small divergences.
 Most cultures apparently agree that this is a time, where the “borders” between the living and the dead are open!

-In Denmark we call the first Sunday in November: Allehelgens dag (All Saint’s day).
+In Denmark, we call the first Sunday in November: Allehelgens dag (All Saint’s day).
 This is a Christian holiday remembering the dead, but also Christian martyrs or saints.
-The celebration goes back to the middle ages when all saints had their own day, but in the end there was just too many and around 1500, we just packed them all in to one day – November 1 and prayed for the souls of the ordinary dead on All Soul’s day November 2.
+The celebration goes back to the Middle Ages, when all saints had their own day.
+But in the end there was just too many days, and around 1500 we just packed them all in to one day – November 1.
+Instead we prayed for the souls of the ordinary dead on All Soul’s day November 2.

-Maybe that’s why we started to adopt the Halloween tradition instead.
-It is held on October 31, and the word Halloween originates from All Hallows Eve – just say it fast and lazy-like.
-This is also much more my style, since this originates from a Celtic tradition from 800 B.C. marking the end of summer and the beginning of winter, which is to be understood as the last day of the year.
+Maybe that’s why, we adopted the Halloween tradition instead.
+It is held on October 31, and the word Halloween originates from All Hallows Eve – just pronounce it really fast and lazy-like.
+This tradition is much more my style, since this originates from a Celtic tradition from 800 B.C. marking the end of summer and the beginning of winter, which is to be understood as the last day of the year.
 At this time of year, the divide between the living and the dead was gone.
 So people went to their ancestor’s graves to make sure they were well and did not want to roam the earth.

 I’ve also read about the double Ninth Festival or Chrysanthemum Festival held in China.
 The date vary, but this year it is October 28, and it is considered a potentially dangerous date.
 Some Chinese visit the graves of their ancestors to pay their respects and lay out food offerings.

 So maybe this time of year is a special time, and just to be on the safe side: Thanks ancestors, but stay out!

 Do you like travel for holidays?